tymeklew/goals/api.md

    "description" : "Work out at least once a week"
 }
 ```
+### Return
+If succesfull then will return a string with the id of the goal

 ### Status Codes
 | Status Code | Description|
 |-------------|------------|